kareemaly/omaster/README.md

 # omaster

 A Python package validator and release tool that helps ensure your packages meet quality standards before publishing.
+Built with modern Python tools and AI-powered features.

 ## Features